bepierre/SpeechVGG/examples/speaker_identification/ReadMe.md

 Example usage of the pre-trained speechVGG for speaker identification, as applied and evaluated in [(Beckmann et al., 2019)](https://arxiv.org/pdf/1910.09909.pdf).

-#### Note

-The original data generator uses the 'word_idx' key for labels as the original pre-training involved word classification task.
-To run this example using our generator, please replace 'word_idx' in `./libs/data_generator` (line 148) with 'class'.
-This is a temporary fix.
-The code will be updated soon to handle both cases with the same generator.

 #### Data

 This example uses TIMIT dataset available [here](https://catalog.ldc.upenn.edu/LDC93S1).
 You should create a folder 'TIMIT' with the following folders (default file structure):